Soft-CAM: Making black box models self-explainable for medical image analysis: Implementation details

 \subsection{Baseline models}

-The effectiveness of our method was evaluated using two widely adopted black-box CNN architectures: ResNet-50 \cite{he2016deep} and VGG-16 \cite{simonyan2014very}.
+The effectiveness of our method was evaluated using two widely adopted black-box CNN architectures: ResNet-50 and VGG-16.
 These models were chosen due to their distinct architectures, such as depth, theoretical receptive field size, and classification head design, which allow for a broad assessment of our method’s generalizability.
-In both models, the standard classification head was replaced with our proposed convolutional evidence map layer to enable inherent interpretability.
-For ResNet50, we removed the global average pooling layer and final fully connected layer, substituting them with a class evidence layer consisting of $C$ convolutional filters ($1 \times 1$, stride 1), where $C$ is the number of output classes.
+In both models, the standard classification head was systematically replaced with our proposed convolution-based evidence map layer to enable inherent interpretability.

+For ResNet50, we removed the global average pooling layer and final fully connected layer (FCL), substituting them with a class evidence layer consisting of $C$ convolutional filters ($1 \times 1$, stride 1), where $C$ is the number of output classes.
 This layer directly produces class-specific evidence maps (Sec.\,\ref{extendingCAM}).

-For VGG-16, which uses a series of fully connected layers (FCLs) in its classifier head, each FCL was replaced by an equivalent $1 \times 1$ convolutional layer.
-Specifically, an FCL of size $b_1 \times b_2$ was transformed into a convolutional layer of size $b_1 \times b_2 \times 1 \ times 1$, preserving the original parameter count and model capacity.
-These architectural adjustments maintain model complexity and capacity while introducing interpretability directly into the classification mechanism.
+For VGG-16, whose classifier head consist of several fully connected layers, each FCL was replaced by an equivalent $1 \times 1$ convolutional layer.
+Specifically, an FCL of size $b_1 \times b_2$ was transformed into a convolutional layer of size $b_1 \times b_2 \times 1 \times1$, preserving the original parameter count and model capacity.
+These architectural changes maintain model complexity and capacity while introducing interpretability directly into the classification mechanism.